demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

 ; ...
 ```

-If we reset the application in the REPL and write an error log using the `write!` function, we should be able to see the log entry (event) both in the slack and in the database.
+If we reset the application in the REPL, and write an error log using the `write!` function, we should be able to see the log entry (event) both in the slack and in the database.

 ## Summary

-In this blog post we started from where we left off in the previous post and added the new `slack` appender.
-One of the key thing that I'd like to highlight is that the abstractions that we have created so far are loosely coupled from each other.
+In this blog post, we started from where we left off in the previous post and added the new `slack` appender.
+Working with Timber for logging is such a pleasant experience.
 We are one more step closer in setting up the infrastructure aspects of the application.
+Stay tuned!

+The source code associated with this part is available on [this GitHub](https://github.com/demystifyfp/BlogSamples/tree/0.16/clojure/wheel) repository.